 A major factor in “resting guilt” is social pressure, and that pressure is strongest on social media.
 It’s hard to feel good about taking a break when everyone on your feed is hustling through the holidays and posting about next year’s goals.
 No wonder social media has such a negative impact on our self-esteem!

 If you really want to minimize guilt and comparisonitis during your holiday break, step away from social media.
 Give yourself permission to ignore Instagram for a week and just enjoy the here and now.
 If you’re worried about your audience dropping off (which, trust me, they won’t after just a week), share a post about why you’re taking time off during the holidays and encourage your audience to do the same.
+And chances are, your audience also struggles to rest without feeling guilty.
 That kind of authenticity has gone a long way with my audience, and I’m sure it will with yours, too.
+And chances are, your audience also struggles to rest without feeling guilty.

 And if you’re really struggling to create distance with your devices, check out my free digital detox guide.